ADGEfficiency/energy-py-linear/docs/docs/how-to/battery-degradation.md

-Battery degradation is where battery performance reduces with time or battery use.
+Battery performance reducing is known as battery degradation.
+Battery degradation can occur over time or with battery use.

-The performance of the battery is defined by the parameters of power (MW), capacity (MWh) and efficiency (%).
+The performance of a battery is defined by the parameters of power (MW), capacity (MWh) and efficiency (%).

-`energypylinear` does not model battery degradation within a single simulation - degradation can be handled by splitting up the battery lifetime into multiple simulations.
+`energypylinear` does not model battery degradation within a single simulation.
+Parameters like capacity or efficiency are held constant across a simulation.

+Degradation can be handled by splitting up the battery lifetime into multiple simulations, with different parameters used in different simulations.

 ## Modelling a Single Year in Monthly Chunks